fastlane/docs/docs/index.md

 _fastlane_ requires macOS or Linux with Ruby 2.0.0 or above

-## Code of Conduct

-Help us keep _fastlane_ open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/fastlane/fastlane/blob/master/CODE_OF_CONDUCT.md).

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.